Nyx0uf/SwiftyImages/README.md

 9. Sepia
 10. Sharpen
 11. Unsharpen

-### UIImage+Blurring

-This category is composed of a single method to blur an *UIImage*.
-Blurring is done using **vImage**.

-	myImage.gaussianBlurred()
+12. Blur

-### UIImage+Masking
+### Masking

-This category is composed of a single method which allows to mask an image with another one, you just have to create the mask image you desire.
+This extension is composed of a single method which allows to mask an image with another one, you just have to create the mask image you desire.

-	let masked = myImage.masked(withImage: mask)
+	let maskedImage = myImage.masked(withImage: maskImage)

-### UIImage+Resizing
+### Resizing

-This category can be used to crop or to scale images.
+This extension can be used to crop to scale images.

 #### Cropping

-	let cropped = myImage.cropped(toSize: CGSize(width, height))
+	let croppedImage = myImage.cropped(toSize: CGSize(width, height))

 You can crop your image by 9 different ways :